-2.5 Credit hoursProvides interactions with patients in the hospital setting under the direct currentiation of a Licensed Health Core Professional or Physician direct supervision of a Licensed Health Care Professional or Physician.
-Introductgion to specific psychomotor and cognitive objectives learned in EMS 2210 will be completed in this course.
+Provides interactions with patients in the hospital setting under the direct supervision of a Licensed Health Care Professional or Physician.
+Introduction to specific psychomotor and cognitive objectives learned in EMS 2210 will be completed in this course.
 "C" grade policy applies.

-Prerequisites: EMS 1040 or BIO 1000, BHS 1390
+Prerequisites: EMS 1040 or BIO 1000, BHS 1390.